 He was made sin for us-not in some academic manner, some forensic way, but He actually was made sin for us.
-And the moment that holy Lamb of God-who was in perfect fellowship with the Father, for He said, "And yet I am not alone, because the Father is with Me" (John 16:32)-bore our sins upon the cross, He was completely identified with us.
-He was "delivered up because of our offenses, and was raised because of our justification" (Romans 4:25).
-Today we are told that in Christ we have forgiveness of sins.
-Today God is saving men because Christ completely identified Himself with us, paying the penalty in full for your sin and mine.
+And the moment that holy Lamb of God-who was in perfect fellowship with the Father, for He said, "And yet I am not alone, because the Father is with Me" (John 16:32)-bore our sins upon the

-Now I would like to say very reverently that God is no chiseler-He is not a shady character or a swindler.
+Now I would like to say very reverently that God is not a shady character or a swindler.
 He has collected for your sin; the penalty was paid by Christ.
 God will save a sinner 100 percent because Christ was identified in us down here.
 But that is just one half of the story.

 We are now identified in Him.
 He was "raised because of our justification," but justification is not forgiveness of sin.
 So He was made sin for us "that we might become the righteousness of God in Him."
 He paid the penalty of sin completely.
 Jesus has "paid it all, all to Him I owe."
 That is my favorite hymn, and at my funeral I do not want them to sing "Safe in the Arms of Jesus" or "Beautiful Isle of Somewhere."
 I want them to sing the positive hymn of salvation in which we can live gloriously and die triumphantly-"Jesus paid it all....
-Sin had left a crimson stain-He washed it white as snow."7 He paid it all, and now His robe of righteousness has been made over and given to those who do no more nor less than simply trust in the Lord Jesus Christ.
+Sin had left a crimson stain-He washed it white as snow."
+He paid it all, and now His robe of righteousness has been made over and given to those who do no more nor less than simply trust in the Lord Jesus Christ.

-There was a book published years ago that told a romantic and fictional tale of the robe that was worn by Christ at the time of His crucifixion.
+A book published years ago told a romantic and fictional tale of the robe worn by Christ at the time of His crucifixion.
 Actually, that robe had no romantic history.
 Probably some burly Roman soldier won the robe, it fit him too well, and with summer coming on in a very hot climate, he could not bear its heat and threw it into a corner.
 One day someone picked it up and threw it away.
 You say, "Oh, my, that is awful!"
 No, my friend, that robe has no romantic history because there was no merit in it at all.
 God saw to it that it disappeared.